axelor/axelor-mobile/packages/apps/hr/README.md

 This package was developed for the [Axelor Open Mobile](https://github.com/axelor/axelor-mobile) application.

-The purpose of this package is to link with the HR module of the [Axelor Open Suite (AOS)](https://github.com/axelor/axelor-open-suite) ERP to realize expenses.
-This package is compatible with AOS from version 7.2.0.
+The purpose of this package is to link with the HR module of the [Axelor Open Suite (AOS)](https://github.com/axelor/axelor-open-suite) ERP.
+It provides a simplified version of a number of processes available on the webapp.
+This package is made up of two parts.
+The first one is for expenses and it is compatible with AOS from version 7.2.0.
+The second one is for timesheets and it is compatible with AOS from version 8.0.0.

 ## Usage